 How to Balance Total Alkalinity in a Pool

-The testing range for Total Alkalinity is between 0–250 ppm (parts per million).
-A good rule of thumb is to keep your TA levels between 80–120 ppm, but anything between 60–180 ppm is acceptable.
+A good rule of thumb is to keep your Total Alkalinity levels between 80–120 ppm.
 Keep in mind, however, that the ideal range for TA in your pool varies slightly depending on what kind of sanitizer you use:

 |Primary Sanitizer Type||Ideal TA Range|